IEEEServices/hackathon-2021/README.md

 Best teams will receive a certificate, a prize in cash and the opportunity of presenting its proposal in a session at SERVICES 2021 conference.

+## Projects & deliverables

+To register a new project, fill the [Project Registration template](https://github.com/IEEEServices/hackathon-2021/issues/new?assignees=&labels=&template=project-registration.md&title=Project+name).

+A team can only participate with one project.
+The deliverable is a GitHub repository including, at least:

+- The source code of the project.
+- A README file with instructions to test it<sup>*</sup>.
+- A LICENSE file with the [Apache license 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+- A report with an [specific format](#project-report), detailed later.

+<sup>*</sup>An easy way of testing the project is throught the use of [Docker containers](https://www.docker.com/resources/what-container) (i.e., local host service + local application emulation).
+The GitHub repository should detail the steps for repeatability using docker containers.

-##  Submissions & submission deadline
+## Submitting & submission deadline

-All submissions need to be finalized by Monday September 30, midnight Eastern Standard Time, Time zone in New York, NY (GMT-5).
+All submissions need to be finalized by **Monday September 30, midnight Eastern Standard Time, Time zone in New York, NY (GMT-5)**.

-A team can only participate with one submission.
-The submission is a GitHub repository with a piece of software, and a report detailed [later in this document](#project-report).

-By the deadline, the repository must be licensed under the [Apache license 2.0](https://www.apache.org/licenses/LICENSE-2.0), include the [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) `submission`, marking the final version of the submission, and contain the report.
-The report must be upload to [arxiv.org](https://arxiv.org) too.
+Upon submission, [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) the version of the project you want to be evaluated with the tag `submission`.

+Remember the repository should include all the files detailed in [Projects & deliverables](#project--deliverables).

 ##  Team formation

-For team registration, fill the [Team Registration template](https://github.com/IEEEServices/hackathon-2021/issues/new?assignees=&labels=&template=team-registration.md&title=Team+registration) and click on "Submit new issue".
+For team registration, add the names and institutions of the participants to your [project registration issue](https://github.com/IEEEServices/hackathon-2021/issues).

 Teams participating in the student category will be composed only of students, not counting mentors.